andrewmw94/stochastic_games_for_robotics_code/README.md

 Note: Make sure you are in the same folder as the `model.prism` file created above.
 For more troubleshooting and memory related issues check this [Link](https://www.prismmodelchecker.org/manual/ConfiguringPRISM/OtherOptions)

+## Directories

+* cleaning_room_human_prob_term = Model where at each state there is non-zero probability of human terminating.
+* cleaning_room_human_unlimited = Model where the ratio of robot to human action is fixed.
+(There is no bound on human actions)
+* tic tac toe = The classic game with trembling hand (for stochasticity)

+All the other repositories are experimental

+Driving = Borrowed from chen et al. See README in that directory.
+Gridworld = Testing scenarios to determin the cause of bottleneck in PRISM